 But I don’t always ask them about it because, without establishing a meaningful connection first, it is often offensive to single out someone’s differences.
 I am regularly horrified at how people ridicule others for their language use or accents.
 Whether to their face or behind their back, making fun of the way a person speaks is never ok.
 Learning additional languages is challenging, especially when it comes to perfecting an accent.
 And there are many nuanced ways of speaking the same language – none is more correct than the other.

 3. I wonder why that is?

 But it is ok to be curious.
 Whether it’s accent differences, word choice, or unique sounds in different languages, I am often curious about why people speak the way they do.
 I find that my ear is always tuned in to the nuanced differences between the ways people speak.
 I like thinking about why and how those differences exist, and marvel at all the diversity in human language.
-With friends or others that I have established a connection with, I love discussing these and many other linguistic themes [insert nerd emoticon].
+With friends or others that I have established a connection with, I love discussing these and many other linguistic themes [insert nerd emoji].

 4. How fascinating!

 Lately, I find myself saying “how fascinating!” a lot.
 This is a phrase that perfectly sums up all the marveling I do about language.
 It’s also a phrase I’ve learned from the Where Are Your Keys method for learning languages.
 It is a phrase (along with an awesome celebratory gesture!) that we make whenever we learn something new and whenever we make a mistake.
 That’s because making mistakes is the best way to learn new things!
-That’s something that language learning has taught me over the years – that you really have to get out there and try new things and make mistakes so you can learn from them.
+That’s something that language learning has taught me over the years – you really have to get out there, try new things, and make mistakes so you can learn from them.